• Skip to primary navigation

 HOW TO MAKE NIHARI AT HOME?

-Boil the water, then add Ginger Garlic Paste, Nihari masala, and shank and pressure it.
+Boil the water, then add Homemade Ginger Garlic Paste Nihari masala, and beef and pressure it.

 It should look like this.